robwoods-cam/knapsack_distribution/README.md

 - **Non-Dominated Item**: An item that is not dominated by any other in the current set.
 - **Dominated Node**: A node containing at least one dominated item which is added from this node onwards.
 Items already added are ignored.
 - **Optimal Node**: The terminal node(s) with the highest total value which are possible from this node.
 There may be better terminal nodes, but they cannot be reached from this branch.

+## 🔓 License
+This project is licensed under AGPLv3.
+Derivative works must be licensed under the same terms and source code must be made available.